csschmid/pltsci-sdet-test-suite/bug-report/NullRoomSizeShouldNotResultsIn500Error.md

 ## Problem

-Entering `null` value for `roomSize` should not result in a 500 error.
+Entering `null` value for `roomSize` should not result in a 500 server error code, but instead a 400 user error code.

 ## More Information